How Much Does a Ductless Heat Pump Installation Cost in 2025?

 ---|---|---|

-In most cases, you won’t need a carpenter as your mini-split installer can do this work.
-But if you do need one, carpenters cost about $25 to $100 per hour plus trip fees.
+In most cases, you won’t need to budget for a carpenter when working out your ductless heat pump installation cost.
+If you need one, hiring a carpenter costs $25 to $100 per hour plus trip fees.
 Expect to pay a total of about $200 to $300.

 The location of your installation can affect how long the project takes.
 The higher the complexity and more inaccessible the areas your pro needs to reach, the more you’ll end up paying in labor and added material costs.
 Expect to pay around $10 to $20 per foot for materials.